 Lead the prototype development group through the process and facilitate group sessions for resource mobilisation and partnership building.

-Contribute context-relevant expertise as key prototype development group members involved in all stages of policy prototyping.
+Contribute context-relevant expertise, offer ideas and expert feedback as key prototype development group members involved in all stages of policy prototyping.

 Gain sector-specific insights from our SEED Policy Briefs